ThomasMiconi/BiologicallyPlausibleLearningRNN/README.md

-This is the source code for the preprint ["Biologically plausible learning in recurrent neural networks for flexible decision tasks"](http://biorxiv.org/content/early/2016/06/07/057729).
+This is the source code for the paper ["Biologically plausible learning in recurrent neural networks reproduces neural dynamics observed during cognitive tasks"](https://elifesciences.org/articles/20899) (T. Miconi, eLife 2017;6:e20899, 2017).

 This code implements a simple, biologically plausible plasticity rule for chaotic-regime recurrent neural networks (RNNs), that can learn nontrivial tasks based solely on delayed, sparse rewards.